 Back and neck pain are some of the most common problems for which people see their doctors.
 With these prevalent issues, Northwest Community Healthcare (NCH) has decided to combine the different specialties and technology already in place at our hospital and open the NCH Back and Spine Clinic to serve patients with back, neck and spine issues using a multidisciplinary approach.

-Benjamin Hasan, M.D., board-certified Family and Sports Medicine Physician and Medical Director of the NCH Back and Spine Clinic, answers common questions about pain and what to expect from the new clinic.
+Benjamin Hasan, M.D., board-certified Family Medicine and Sports Medicine Physician and Medical Director of the NCH Back and Spine Clinic, answers common questions about pain and what to expect from the new clinic.

 What can a person expect at the NCH Back and Spine Clinic?